LuxKaiwalker/whitemind/README.md

 # whitemind
-This is the Website UI of our Framework Whitemind, providing a comprehensive tutorial to better understand and wield the power of Deep learning, buildung on our own framework brainet. 🧠🌐📚
+This is the Website UI built with Angular, providing a comprehensive guide to better understand and wield the power of Deep learning using our framework Brainet. 🧠🌐📚
 This site is still under construction so you might want to come back soon to find new inbuilt features!